rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-31-244217bcf48c4bc1-launch-of-new-fund-offer-with-sip-facility-of-angel-one-mutual-fund-on-bse-star-.md

 source: bse
 stocks: []
 tags:
+- angel-one-mutual-fund
+- equity
+- index-fund
 - mutual-fund
 - nfo
-- new-fund-offer
 - sip
-- angel-one-mutual-fund
-- index-fund
-- equity
-- bse-star-mf
 title: Launch of New Fund Offer with SIP facility of ANGEL ONE MUTUAL FUND on BSE StAR MF Platform
 ---